Ananyasdrafts/unbiased-by-nature/README.md

 average away?

 In one line: I adapted an immune algorithm (the Dendritic Cell Algorithm) to find local bias and built a synthetic benchmark that injects known bias to test detectors honestly.
-A simple multi-signal detector beat it on the first pass, so the benchmark is set up to keep testing other nature-inspired approaches.
+A simple multi-signal detector ended up working better than the immune algorithm on the benchmark, so the benchmark is set up to keep testing other nature-inspired approaches.

 This started as an undergrad research idea: the immune system is very good at noticing local threats, so could an immune-inspired algorithm notice local *unfairness*?